veeramarni/redrouter/README.md

 ## API

 ## Contributing
+> RedRouter began by merging code from the [RedBird](https://github.com/OptimalBits/redbird) and [RedWire](https://github.com/metocean/redwire) projects.
+Thanks to them for their incredible contribuitions!

 Because of its modularity, contributing to the RedRouter project is easy.
 Simply make a feature request in the issues, so that we can discuss any details, and you can ask any questions that arise.